 24π75.4 cm324\pi \approx 75.4\ \text{cm}^3

-1. Using the diameter as if it were the radius.
-If the diameter is 66 cm, the radius is 33 cm.
+• Reading the radius: using the diameter as if it were the radius.
+A diameter of 66 cm means a radius of 33 cm.

-2. Using slant height instead of perpendicular height.
-The volume formula needs the straight height from base to tip.
+• Reading the height: using slant height instead of the perpendicular height from base to tip.

-Try your own version with radius 55 and height 1212.
+Work the same five steps for radius 55 and height 1212.
 Before calculating, predict whether the exact answer should be larger or smaller than the cylinder volume with the same dimensions.
-If you want to compare a few cases quickly, solve a similar problem with GPAI Solver.
+To compare several cases quickly, solve a similar problem with GPAI Solver.

 Need help with a problem?